marssola/marssola.github.io/_posts/2021-07-19-qt6-cross-compiled-part1.md

 ct-ng list-samples
 ```

 We will use the sample arm-unknown-linux-gnueabi as a base.
-The toolchain we will create will be for a POS device (Point-of-Sale) PAX S920.
+The toolchain we will create will be for a POS device (Point-of-Sale) **PAX S920**.
 A versão do processador deste dispositivo é o armv6.

 ```bash
 mkdir -p $HOME/src